FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 nodebb is a modern well supported forum software package.
 It has many plugins and provides a great user experience.
 Unlike hosted forums, you can run this on your own domain, which has UX and SEO benefits.

-In this post, we'll show you how to set up single sign on (SSO) for your nodebb forum.
+In this post, we'll show you how to set up single sign-on (SSO) for your nodebb forum.

 <!--more-->